Malnutrition: Oral rehydration therapy

 If prevention has failed and dehydration develops, the preferred treatment is rehydration through oral rehydration therapy (ORT).
 In severely undernourished children with diarrhea, rehydration should be done slowly, according to the World Health Organization.

 Oral rehydration solutions consist of clean water mixed with small amounts of sugars and salts.
 These solutions help restore normal electrolyte levels, provide a source of carbohydrates, and help with fluid replacement.

 Reduced-osmolarity ORS is the current standard of care for oral rehydration therapy, with reasonably wide availability.
 Introduced in 2003 by WHO and UNICEF, reduced-osmolarity solutions contain lower concentrations of sodium and glucose than original ORS preparations.
 Reduced-osmolarity ORS has the added benefit of reducing stool volume and vomiting while simultaneously preventing dehydration.
 Packets of reduced-osmolarity ORS include glucose, table salt, potassium chloride, and trisodium citrate.
 For general use, each packet should be mixed with a liter of water.
 However, for malnourished children, experts recommend adding a packet of ORS to two liters of water, along with an extra 50 grams of sucrose and some stock potassium solution.

 People who have no access to commercially available ORS can make a homemade version using water, sugar, and table salt.
-Experts agree that homemade ORS preparations should include one liter (34 oz.) of clean water and 6 teaspoons of sugar; however, they disagree about whether they should contain half a teaspoon of table salt or a full teaspoon.
+Experts agree that homemade ORS preparations should include one liter (34 oz.) of clean water and of sugar; however, they disagree about whether they should contain half a teaspoon of table salt or a full teaspoon.
 Most sources recommend using half a teaspoon of salt per liter of water.
 However, people with malnutrition have an excess of body sodium.
 To avoid worsening this symptom, ORS for people with severe undernutrition should contain half the usual amount of sodium and more potassium.

 Patients who do not drink may require fluids by nasogastric tube.
 Intravenous fluids are recommended only in those who have significant dehydration due to their potential complications, including congestive heart failure.